huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 : IETF Chair

 Description:
-: DNS query-response protocol run over QUIC
+: DNS query-response protocol run over DTLS or QUIC

 Reference:
 : This document

+Additionally IANA is requested to update the Description for TCP port 853 to be 'DNS query-response protocol run over TLS' for consistency.

 ### Port number 784 for experimentations